EllingtonKirby/EllingtonKirby.github.io/posts/polysemanticity.markdown

 The important parts are the orange highlighted portions.
 These parts show where this feature (the one that seems to look for the Golden Gate Bridge) has a high activation.

-When the text is going through the model, each feature "sees" each part of the text input, and has a corresponding activation.
+When the text is going through the model, each feature has an opportunity to combine with each part of the text input and produce a corresponding activation.
 By feeding different text into the model and seeing which parts activate, the authors were able to identify that this feature is strongly connected to the Golden Gate Bridge.

 This feature seems to work across languages, and even in pictures.
 Thus we can conclude that this part of the model "understands" the golden gate bridge, and is useful for identifying and understanding this concept.